GingerDragon7/GingerDragon7/README.md

 <br />

 Hi, I'm [Sunny Bhadani](https://www.linkedin.com/in/sunny-bhadani-40b1a8112/), a Full Web Stack Developer 🚀 an Indian Expat working in Thailand.
-A tech lover and quick learner!!
-Always curious to learn about innovations, new and trending technologies!

 I believe technology empowers us to make our lives better, and as such, we have a responsibility to make technology useful, usable, pleasurable, and accessible.
 Beside's programming, I enjoy eating food and traveling.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />